 For a simple and stylish brunch, head to The Exploding Bakery.
 You’ll find tortilla, toasties, soups, salads, sausage rolls, croissants, along with a wide selection of cakes - this is definitely the place to go for your mid-morning sugar fix.
-Enjoy its quirky and contemporary feel as you watch the world go by, and you can even savour the cakes being made, if you visit during the week.
+Enjoy its quirky and contemporary feel as you watch the world go by, and you can watch the cakes being made if you visit during the week.

-The place to go for meat lovers, The Pig and Pallet’s barbeque theme continues with the brunch menu.
-For a non-frills meal with an American influence, there’s a good choice of fry-up’s featuring bacon and sausages, as well as pancakes and egg-based meals.
-Vegetarians, fear not – meat-free baps, fry-ups, or eggs are on offer.
-The speciality here is the BBQ beans, which features on most of the menu.
+Although located in Topsham just outside Exeter, The Pig and Pallet is the place to go to if you love meat.
+The Pig and Pallet’s barbeque theme is included in the brunch menu, and there’s a good choice of fry-ups including bacon and sausages, as well as pancakes and egg-based meals.
+Vegetarians fear not – meat-free baps, fried food and eggs are on offer.
+The speciality here is the BBQ beans, which features across most of the menu.

-At Lloyd’s Kitchen, there’s a wide range of dishes on the brunch menu, from the more ‘breakfast-y’ to the much ‘lunch-y’.
-Special brunch options include avocado on toast with eggs, bubble and squeak, frittata, peppered ricotta, and barbeque pulled pork with waffle and eggs.
-For breakfast, chose from the Farmhouse breakfast, Exe breakfast, egg meals and pancakes.
+At Lloyd’s Kitchen, there’s a wide range of dishes on the menu, from the more ‘breakfast-y’ to the much ‘lunch-y’.
+Choices include bacon or sausage baps, smoked salmon and egg dishes with plenty of tasty optional extras.
+For a full breakfast, chose from the Farmhouse breakfast, Exe breakfast, Allotment breakfast, as well as waffles or porridge.
 The coffee and tea selection is extensive, and fruity smoothies feature on the menu, too.